NICU Discharge Preparation and Transition Planning

 AngelEye Health has a deep understanding of the value that both family engagement and family-centered care bring to neonatal and pediatric care environments.
 From admission to discharge, AngelEye Health solutions impact all stakeholders along the journey to a successful transition home.

 AngelEye is pleased to partner with the National Perinatal Association to advance our shared vision of improving the lives of NICU care teams and the families we all serve.
-NPA has been instrumental in the development of our new discharge coordination solution, NICU2Home, which offeres seamless support for families and clinicians throughout the NICU stay and as they safely transition from the NICU to home.
+NPA has been instrumental in the development of our new discharge coordination solution, NICU2Home, which offers seamless support for families and clinicians throughout the NICU stay and as they safely transition from the NICU to home.

 To learn more about the solutions we offer, visit